Tohono Oʼodham: Lost traditions, modern times

-Tohono Oʼodham basket maker weaving, Arizona.
+Tohono O'odham basket maker weaving, Arizona.
 Photograph by H. T. Cory, 1916.

-It was not until more numerous Americans of Anglo-European ancestry began moving into the Arizona territory that the outsiders began to oppress the people's traditional ways.
-Unlike many tribes in the United States, the Tohono Oʼodham never signed a treaty with the federal government, but the Oʼodham experienced challenges common to other nations.
+When numerous Americans of Anglo-European ancestry began moving into the Arizona territory, the outsiders began to oppress the people's traditional ways.
+Unlike many tribes in the US, the Tohono O'odham never signed a treaty with the federal government, but they experienced challenges common to other nations.

-As Oʼodham communal lands were allocated to households and some "surplus" sold to non-Native Americans under the Dawes Act of 1888, a variety of religious groups entered the territory.
-Presbyterian missionaries built schools and missions there, vying with Roman Catholics and Mormons to convert the Oʼodham to their faith.
+As O'odham communal lands were allocated to households and some "surplus" sold to non-Native Americans under the Dawes Act of 1888, various religious groups entered the territory.
+Presbyterian missionaries built schools and missions there, vying with Roman Catholics and Mormons to convert the O'odham.

-Major farmers established the cotton industry, initially employing many Oʼodham as agricultural workers.
-Under the U.S. federal Indian policy of the late 19th and early 20th century, the government required native children to attend Indian boarding schools.
-They were forced to use English, practice Christianity, and give up much of their tribal cultures in an attempt by the government to assimilate the children of various tribes into the American mainstream.
+Major farmers established the cotton industry, initially employing O'odham as agricultural workers.
+Under the federal Indian policy of the late 19th and early 20th century, the government required Native children to attend Indian boarding schools.
+They were forced to use English, practice Christianity, and give up much of their tribal culture in an attempt to assimilate them into the American mainstream.

 The current tribal government, established in the 1930s under the Indian Reorganization Act of 1934, reflects years of commercial, missionary, and federal intervention.
-While the federal government encouraged tribes to reestablish their governments, it approved models based on the electoral system and structure of the US.
+While the federal government encouraged tribes to reestablish their governments, it approved models based on the US electoral system.
 The goal was to make the Indians into "real" Americans, but the boarding schools generally offered training only for low-level domestic and agricultural labor, typical of jobs available in rural areas.
 "Assimilation" was the official policy, but full participation was not the goal.
 Boarding school students were supposed to function within the segregated society of the United States as economic laborers, not leaders.

-The Tohono Oʼodham have retained many traditions into the twenty-first century, and still speak their language.
-Since the late 20th century, however, U.S. mass culture has penetrated and in some cases eroded Oʼodham traditions as their children adopt new trends in technology and other practices.
+The Tohono O'odham have retained many traditions and still speak their language.
+But since the late 20th century, US mass culture has influenced and in some cases eroded O'odham traditions, as children adopt new trends in technology and other practices.